the Carmel

 At Les Buissonnets in Lisieux

-En November 1877, Louis Martin and his five daughters settled in Lisieux, in the house of bushes, in order to get closer to Isidore Guérin, Zélie's brother and deputy guardian of the Martin girls.
+En November 1877, Louis Martin and his five daughters settled in Lisieux, in the house of bushes, in order to get closer toIsidore Guerin, brother of Zélie and substitute guardian of the Martin girls.
 Isidore and his wife Céline are parents of two little girls: Jeanne and Marie.

 Schoolgirl at the Abbey

-De 1881 to 1886, Thérèse attended her schooling at the Abbey of Notre-Dame du Pré, where she was a half-boarder.
-However, she found it difficult to adapt to collective life with her classmates, and ended up taking private lessons with Madame Papinau until February 1888.
+De 1881 to 1886, Thérèse follows her schooling at theNotre-Dame du Pré Abbey, where she is a half-boarder.
+However, she has difficulty adapting to collective life with her classmates, and will end up taking private lessons from Madame Papinau until February 1888.

 « The Blessed Virgin smiled at me »